mhjensen/Physics321/README.md

 - _Lecture notes_: Posted lecture notes are in the doc/pub folder here or at https://mhjensen.github.io/Physics321/doc/web/course.html for easier viewing.
 They are not meant to be a replacement for textbook.
 These notes are updated on a weekly basis and a _git pull_ should thus always give you the latest update.

 ##  Teaching schedule with links to material
-Weekly mails (Fridays) with updates, plans for lectures etc will sent to everybody.
+Weekly mails (Fridays) with updates, plans for lectures etc will be sent to everybody.
 We use D2L as discussion forum as well.

 ###  Week 2, January 11-15, 2021
 This week is meant as a review and reading week.
 There are no lectures but we have, in addition to videos to watch, some simple recommendations on material to review.
+Note that we will start with these topics on Wednesday the 20th.
+If you don't have the possibility to look this material prior to our first lecture, a good fraction of this material is discussed during the first lecture.

-- Monday: Introduction to the course and reminder  on vectors, space, time and motion, JRT chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
+- Introduction to the course and reminder  on vectors, space, time and motion, JRT chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
 Watch the video at
-- Wednesday: Python programming reminder, elements from CS201 and how they are used in this course.
+- Python programming reminder, elements from CMSE 201 and how they are used in this course.
 Installing software (anaconda).
 See slides at https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
-Watch the video at
-- Friday: Introduction to Git and GitHub and getting started with numerical exercises.
-Example exercise in https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html.
-Watch the video at.
+- Introduction to Git and GitHub/GitLab.

 For solving this exercise, AMS chapters 2 and 4 are very useful as review material.
 First homework set is available and due Monday January 25.
 See https://mhjensen.github.io/Physics321/doc/web/course.html (scroll down to homework 1).
-Parts of the homework will be discussed next week.
+Parts of the homework will be discussed next week (Friday 22).

 ###  Week 3, January 18-22, 2021

 - Monday 1/18: MLK day, no lecture
-- Wednesday 1/20: Forces and Newton's laws of motion.
-JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week3.html).
+- Wednesday 1/20: Getting started and overview of course.
+JRT chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week2.html).
 AMS chapters 2 and 4 are very useful.
 1st homework due January 25.
 - Friday 1/22: Forces and Newton's laws of motion.
+Free fall problems.
 JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week3.html).
 AMS chapters 2 and 4 are very useful Homework 1 is due on January 25 (Monday).
 - Solution to homeworks are in https://d2l.msu.edu/ and are posted here as well.

 ### Week 4, January 25-29, 2021